Survival tip 1 — Improve your router security

 Update your operating system

 Whether you rock Windows, macOS, Android, iOS, Linux, or just a Pebble, you’ll want to make sure you’re running the very latest version of the operating system.
+Some of the world's most famous hackers have extensively exploited operating system vulnerabilities like Eternal Blue for Windows 7.

 Update your apps